 SELJUK EMPIRE

-The history of the Seljuk Empire is complicated.
-So in this post, I think it’s sufficient to say that it was a Turko-Persian empire.
+The history of the Seljuk Empire is complex.
+So, I think it’s sufficient to say that it was a Turko-Persian Empire.
 At its peak, it occupied territories of the modern day Turkey and Iran and parts of Syria, Iraq, Armenia, Azerbaijan, Turkmenistan and Afghanistan.
-It was established in 1037 and it lasted until approximately the mid 13th century, when Mongols invaded and then divided it in different emirates.
+It was established in 1037 and lasted until approximately the mid 13th century, when Mongols invaded and then divided it in different emirates.
+One of those emirates would eventually became the Ottoman Empire.

 The Seljuk Empire existed long before the Ottoman Empire and they are unrelated.
-That also means that the vast Seljuk heritage in Anatolia is completely separate and it stands today as a testament to the Seljuk civilisation.
+That also means that the vast Seljuk heritage in Anatolia is completely separate and, today, it stands as a testament to the Seljuk civilisation.

 SELJUK SULTANATE OF RUM